19 Fascinating Ruins in Mexico You Need to Visit in 2025

 The site is open daily from 9 AM to 5 PM.
 It’s best to visit as early in the day as possible to escape the crowds and the heat.
 Plan to spend about 3 hours at the site.

-Travel Tip: The closest city to Chichen Itza is Valladolid– book a hotel there for easy access to the ruins.
+Travel Tip: The closest City to Chichen Itza is Valladolid– book a unique hotel with my discount offer.

 Many travelers write Chichen Itza off because of the crowds, but I truly think it’s worth a visit.
 As one of the most important Mayan cities, it would be a shame to skip it.
 Just get there early!